marcelotduarte/cx_Freeze/doc/src/distutils.rst

        package is searched
    * - target_name
-     - the name of the target executable; the default value is the name of the script with the extension exchanged with the extension for the base executable; if specified without extension, one will be added (Windows only); support for names with version (target_name="Hello-1.0");
+     - the name of the target executable; the default value is the name of the script; the extension is optional (automatically added on Windows);
-       if specified a pathname, raise an error.
+       support for names with version; if specified a pathname, raise an error.
    * - icon
      - name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms